 Screening period: Any SAEs occurring between signing of the ICF and the first IMP dose should be reported to Sobi.
+For screen failures, any SAEs should be reported up to 28 days after ICF signature.

 Treatment, maintenance and follow-up period: All AEs (including SAEs) occurring upon receiving the first IMP dose up to 8 weeks after last IMP administration must be recorded in the AE pages of the eCRF.
 In addition, SAEs should be reported to Sobi (see Section 6.5.4.1.4).